bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 106 pixels.
 Subtraction is handled the same way as addition but with the minus sign, -, instead.

-Multiplication is completed with the asterisk sign, \*, however only one of the numbers, if any, may include a unit of measurement.
+Multiplication is completed with the asterisk sign, &ast;, however only one of the numbers, if any, may include a unit of measurement.
 Using the percent sign, %, will return the remainder of the two numbers upon being divided, and as with multiplication, only allows one number, if any, to